 It’s a terrifying truth that every experienced freelancer has: Having nothing in the think-tank.
 Thankfully, having a hard time with creativity is temporary.
 Don’t overwork yourself.
 Schedule a day for you to recuperate and relax to refill your creativity.

 Freelancing can rake in profits if you really work hard.
 Freelance writers often make $60,000 a year.
 Logo creators and Image/Video editing freelancers earn more than $70,000.
-As you can see, freelancing pays just as good or even more than an office job.
+As you can see, freelancing pays just as well or even more than an office job.

 6. It’s Lonely